Fossils show unexpected last refuge of ferocious land-living crocs

 This lineage of terrestrial crocs, called sebecids, lasted longer than previously believed, according to researchers who described fossils recently unearthed in the Dominican Republic that reveal that the islands of the Caribbean served as an unexpected last refuge for these ferocious predators.

 Until now, the most recent fossils of sebecids were found in Colombia and dated to about 10.5-12.5 million years ago.
 The Dominican Republic fossils date to about 5-7 million years ago.
-The largest of the sebecids reached roughly 20 feet (6 meters) long, though the partial remains from the Dominican Republic indicate an animal up to about 7 feet (2 meters) long.
+The largest of the sebecids reached roughly 6m long, though the partial remains from the Dominican Republic indicate an animal up to about 2m long.

-Instead, Viñola Lopez said, sebecids were at the top of the food chain in South America during the age of mammals alongside terror birds, giant flightless birds up to about 10 feet (3 meters) tall with massive hooked beaks, and saber-toothed marsupials, counterparts to the saber-toothed cats of North America and elsewhere.
+Instead, Viñola Lopez said, sebecids were at the top of the food chain in South America during the age of mammals alongside terror birds, giant flightless birds up to about 3m tall with massive hooked beaks, and sabre-toothed marsupials, counterparts to the sabre-toothed cats of North America and elsewhere.

 Various types of crocs have inhabited Earth dating back to the Triassic Period more than 200 million years ago.
 Most, like the ones alive today, lived a semiaquatic lifestyle.
 But some conquered the marine realm and others lived exclusively on land, like the sebecids.